Volkswagen Fox hatchback (2006-2012)

 - Bland design

-The Fox is a great city car, with light, accurate steering and a smooth gear change.
-It's easy to manoeuvre and park, and is compact enough to squeeze through the narrowest gaps in traffic.
-Just two trim levels are available - the standard car, called simply Fox, and the more luxurious Urban Fox model.
-Both offer less equipment than rivals like the Citroen C1 and Ford Ka.
-On the plus side, the Fox is relatively cheap to buy, although the quality of the cabin is below that of other Volkswagens.
-The VW Fox's main strength is cabin space, particularly headroom, of which there is lots.
+The Volkswagen Fox is, in many ways, the perfect first car.
+It’s easy to manoeuvre and park, and is compact enough to squeeze through the narrowest gaps in traffic.
+It also has accurate steering and a smooth gear change.
+When new, just two trim levels were available - the standard car, called simply Fox, and the better-equipped Urban Fox model.
+Both offer less equipment than contemporary rivals such as the old Toyota Aygo and Ford Ka.
+At least the Fox is cheap to buy, although you can’t expect to have the same interior quality as modern VWs.
+It might be a city car, but you get a surprising amount of cabin space, particularly headroom, of which there is lots.

 MPG, running costs & CO2